turingschool-examples/homework/module-2-homework.markdown

 ##### Day 3
   * Continue working on Skill Inventory or Robot World.
 Add model and feature tests using Capybara that hit the routes in your controller.
 Timebox this to <= 2 hours.
   * Work through the [Fundamental SQL](http://tutorials.jumpstartlab.com/topics/sql/fundamental_sql.html) tutorial in preparation for tomorrow.
 This should take approximately 40 minutes.
 Come with questions.
+  * Finish answering the questions from the How The Web Works gist

 ##### Day 4
   * Transform Skill Inventory or Robot World to use Sqlite3.
 You'll continue working on this over the weekend.
 Submit the link to your repo [here](https://github.com/turingschool/ruby-submissions/blob/master/1605/sinatra_crud.yml) no later than Sunday at 8pm.